sudovazid/sudovazid/README.md

 <h3 align="center">A passionate Data Engineer from India</h3>

-<P>Experienced Data Engineer with a Master of Computer Application and certifications in AWS Solutions Architect Associate and GCP Data Engineer.
-Strong background in building data pipelines and automating processes using Data flow, Airflow, Jenkins, and CloudFormation, Python, Hadoop, Pandas.
-Skilled in data migration and security, and experienced in working with AWS and GCP cloud services.
-Proven ability to help clients achieve data migration goals and improve efficiency.</p>
+<P>Sheikh Vazid Ahmed is a Senior Data Engineer with 5 years of experience.
+He holds a Master of Computer Application in Cloud and storage technology and has 2 cloud associate certifications in AWS and Google cloud.
+He is skilled in building data pipelines and automating processes using various tools and technologies.
+His technical skills include Cloud Technologies, Data Skills, Virtualization, Networking, Operating Systems, Scripting, Automation, and Containerization.</p>

 - 🔭 I’m currently working @ **Accenture** as Data Engineer Analyst